Marcus Berg

 Bengt Erik Markus Berg (/sv/; born 17 August 1986) is a Swedish former professional footballer who played as a striker.
-He is currently assistant coach for Allsvenskan club IFK Göteborg.
-Beginning his footballing career in Sweden with IFK Göteborg in the early 2000s, Berg went on to play professionally in the Netherlands, Germany, Greece, the United Arab Emirates, and Russia before returning to IFK Göteborg in 2021.
+He is currently the assistant coach of Allsvenskan club IFK Göteborg.

+Beginning his footballing career in Sweden with IFK Göteborg in the early 2000s, Berg went on to play for several clubs across various countries, including Panathinaikos in Greece, PSV and Groningen in the Netherlands, Hamburger SV in Germany, Al Ain in the United Arab Emirates, and Krasnodar in Russia before returning to Sweden to join boyhood club IFK Göteborg in 2021.

-A full international between 2008 and 2021, Berg won 90 caps and scored 24 goals for the Sweden national team.
-He represented his country at UEFA Euro 2016, the 2018 FIFA World Cup, and UEFA Euro 2020.
+A full international from 2008 to 2021, Berg won 90 caps and scored 24 total goals for the Sweden national team.
+He represented his country at the UEFA Euro 2016, the 2018 FIFA World Cup, and UEFA Euro 2020, before retiring from international football inherently in July 2021.

 Club career

 IFK Göteborg

 After spending two years in the youth team, during the 2005 season Berg was promoted to the regular squad and played for IFK Göteborg in the Allsvenskan.
 During the time playing for IFK Göteborg, he played alongside his older brother Jonatan.

 Berg played for IFK Göteborg until the 2007 summer and put forth an attracting performance throughout his final season, as he maintained a high scoring efficiency throughout the league matches.
 Göteborg won the league that season and Berg received a standing ovation upon leaving the field after the 5–0 away victory over Kalmar FF where Berg scored, which was his last for the club because of his suspension for the game against Djurgårdens IF.

 Among dedicated IFK Göteborg supporters, Berg is known as Svarte-Marcus ("Black Marcus") due to his many goals in the Göteborg youth and reserve teams, and later also senior team.
 The nickname is an homage to the legendary IFK Göteborg striker Filip "Svarte-Filip" Johansson.